Skip to content

 Here, you can change your username/project ID, as well as modify the data expiration (in absolute date or number of days), and can clear the Nemesis database and datalake.

-Clicking the "Light Mode" or "Dark Mode" menu button in the bottom left will toggle display mods for the application
+Clicking the "Light Mode" or "Dark Mode" menu button in the bottom left will toggle display modes for the application

 Alerting